aufau/SaberMod/README.rst

 motd
   Show server Message of the Day.

-players [?]
+players [?|team]
   List players connected to server with some additional info.
+Optionally limit to members of `team`.

 ragequit
   Reserved for God, do not use.